 - The amount of the security deposit received.

-- The fact that it is a refundable deposit if the tenant abides by all terms of the lease.
+- The deposit is fully refundable deposit if the tenant follows all terms of the lease.

-- You will also want to include reasons you, the landlord, may be legally allowed to keep a tenant’s security deposit, such as damage done to the property in excess of normal wear and tear and nonpayment of rent.
+- Reasons deductions can be taken from the tenant’s security deposit, such as damage in excess of normal wear and tear and nonpayment of rent.
 Legal reasons you may be allowed to keep a tenant’s deposit will vary based on the state, county, and city where your rental property is located so be familiar with your local laws.

-Take Pictures of the Property, Inside and Out, Before the Tenant Moves In
+Take Pictures of the Property Before the Tenant Move In

 - Stove in working order